 - In case of allergies to dust mites or house dust one should remove carpets and other “collectors” of dust, reduce the humidity in the rooms where you are staying, use antiallergenic bedding, and maintain it with special detergents and dry it quickly.
 There are very powerful vacuums with special filters that prevent the return of allergens into the air.

 - In case of allergy to animal hair, unfortunately, one should avoid being near animals.
-It is believed that the allergens are actually in their saliva, which is especially retained on the hair.
+It is believed that the allergens are actually in their saliva, which is specially retained on the hair.

-- In case of food allergies one should check the content of food that is eaten, and also the declaration of the product, since larger amounts of preservatives and colors also cause allergic reactions.
+- In the case of food allergies one should check the content of the food that is eaten, and also the declaration of the product since larger amounts of preservatives and colors also cause allergic reactions.

 Symptoms of non-allergic rhinitis can include: